Application for Enrolment

 - A collection point will be set up on our site where parents / caregivers will wait.
 No one who was offsite at the time of the emergency will be allowed onsite to look for students in their care.
 This is for everyone’s safety, both in terms of negotiating potential hazards and managing people in a disaster situation.

-If you would like to arrange an appointment with the Principal or Assistant Principals, please contact the office to arrange a time.
+If you would like to arrange an appointment with the Principal or Deputy Principals, please contact the office to arrange a time.

 Please notify the school of any changes of address, telephone numbers or email address.